Connic

 Send files to your agents using multipart/form-data.
 Files are passed directly to the LLM for analysis.

-Files are automatically extracted and sent to the model as inline data:
+Files are extracted and sent to the model as inline data:

 terminal